physicalist/ncbs-moose/moose/branches/3D-viz/glcell/README.txt

 b.
-Starting a MOOSE simulation from a script which includes the creation and initialization of a GLcell element: such a script is included in the source directory for the GLcell element as cMyelin.g.
-This script should be placed in the directory DEMOS/gbar/ in the MOOSE distribution.
+Starting a MOOSE simulation from a script which includes the creation and initialization of a GLcell element: such a script is included in the directory DEMOS/gbar/ in the MOOSE distribution, and is named cMyelin.g.

+>cd DEMOS/gbar
 >../../moose cMyelin.g